Coast Guard, DHS.

 End Further Info

 Start Supplemental Information

-The Coast Guard will enforce the regulations in 33 CFR 165.1123 for a safety zone on the waters of Glorietta Bay, CA for the Coronado Glorietta Bay Fourth of July Fireworks in 33 CFR 165.1123, Table 1, Item 3 of that section, from 8 p.m. through 10 p.m. on July 4, 2018.
+The Coast Guard will enforce the regulations in 33 CFR 165.1123 for a safety zone on the waters of Glorietta Bay, CA for the Coronado Glorietta Bay Fourth of July Fireworks in 33 CFR 165.1123, Table 1, Item 3, from 8 p.m. through 10 p.m. on July 4, 2016.
 This enforcement action is being taken to provide for the safety of life on navigable waterways during the fireworks event.
-Our regulation for Southern California Annual Firework Events for the San Diego Captain of the Port Zone identifies the regulated area for the Coronado Glorietta Bay Fourth of July Fireworks which encompasses a portion of Glorietta Bay.
-Under the provisions of 33 CFR 165.1123, a vessel may not enter the regulated area, unless it receives permission from the Captain of the Port, or his designated representative.
-Spectator vessels may safely transit outside the regulated area but may not anchor, block, loiter, or impede the transit of participants or official patrol vessels.
+Our regulation for southern California annual fireworks for the San Diego Captain of the Port Zone identifies the regulated entities for this event.
+Under the provisions of 33 CFR 165.1123, a vessel may not enter the regulated areas, unless it receives permission from the Captain of the Port, or his designated representative.
+Spectator vessels may safely transit outside the regulated areas but may not anchor, block, loiter, or impede the transit of participants or official patrol vessels.
 The Coast Guard may be assisted by other Federal, State, or Local law enforcement agencies in enforcing this regulation.